Akuli/jou/README.md

 $ make test
 ```

+This does a few things:
+- It compiles the Jou compiler if you have changed something in `src/` since the last time it was compiled.
-This runs Jou files in `examples/` and `tests/`,
+- It runs all Jou files in `examples/` and `tests/`.
-and ensures that they output what is expected.
+- It ensures that the Jou files output what is expected.

-The expected output is auto-generated from `# Output:` and `# Error:` comments in the Jou files:
+The expected output is auto-generated from comments in the Jou files:

 - A comment like `# Output: foo` appends a line `foo` to the expected output.
 - A comment like `# Error: foo` on line 123 of file `tests/bar/baz.jou` appends a line